theCodingPhoenix/isaPlatform/README.md

 ## Setup Investment
 + Select risk level -> Select type of fund -> Select investment amount
 + Currently there's only 1 type of fund available (the equities fund) for retail customers
++ Possibility of setting up regular payments? (preset duration, amount can be manually entered, ensuring it's within the allowed limit)

  ## Enhancements